Kery James: Career

-Idéal J
+Idéal J (1991–1999)

-Idéal J released singles "Hardcore", "Pour une poignée de dollars" and a debut album titled Original MC's sur une mission.
-In 1992, their single "La vie est brutale" was released, and Alter MC (later known as Jessy Money) left the group.
-In subsequent years, as DJ Mehdi developed as a producer, Kery focused on writing new material addressing subjects like confrontations with police, street rivalries, and fear of death.
+James began his rap career in 1991 as a co-founder of the group Idéal J, with DJ Mehdi joining as a producer the following year.
+The group released the singles "Hardcore" and "Pour une poignée de dollars", followed by their debut album, Original MC's sur une mission.
+In 1992, they released the single "La vie est brutale", and Alter MC (later known as Jessy Money) left the group.
+In subsequent years, as DJ Mehdi developed as a producer, James increasingly focused on writing material addressing subjects such as confrontations with police, street rivalries, and the fear of death.

-In 1996, under the name Ideal J, the group released singles such as "Ghetto français", "Show Business," and "Je veux du cas"."
-The group also appeared on EPs and as featured artists.
-Their single "J'désole mes parents" was featured on the compilation Nouvelle Donne.
+In 1996, Idéal J released the singles "Ghetto français", "Show Business," and "Je veux du cas"."
+The group also appeared on several EPs and as featured artists on recordings by other musicians.
+Their single "J'désole mes parents" was featured on the compilation album Nouvelle Donne.
+Idéal J disbanded in 1999 following the death of Las Montana, a close friend of James, leading him to take a hiatus from his musical career.